UNIMAID bomb blasts delay UTME - Nigeria Today

 UNIMAID bomb blasts delay UTME

 Multiple suicide bomb attacks at the University of Maiduguri(UNIMAID), on Saturday, delayed the commencement of the Computer-Based Test for the Unified Tertiary Matriculation Examination,(UTME) candidates at centres in the university.
-The News Agency of Nigeria(NAN), reported that three suicide bombers, early today detonated their explosives, at the gate of the University killing a security guard and injuring one soldier.
-NAN reports that the six test centres in the university recorded low turn out following the incident.
+Nigerian Pilot, reported that three suicide bombers,early today detonated their explosives, at the gate of the University killing a security guard and injuring one soldier. […]

 Do you something awesome to share with the world?
 Click here to share